duyet/homelab/README.md

 The project includes some automation tools written in Rust.
 These tools can be used to automate various tasks, such as file management, data processing, and more.

+## ClickHouse

+For keep track everything data.

-## Dashboard
+## Grafana

-The dashboard is a web-based interface for monitoring the various components of the homelab.
+The dashboards for monitoring the various components of the homelab.
 It provides real-time information about the status of each component and allows for easy management of the homelab.

 # License